top of page

 It was a late September Saturday in 1949 when my Aunt Rose boarded a train in her small southern Indiana home town bound for St. Louis.
 It would be the final leg in what must have been a painful youth that still remains a mystery today.
 A mystery that begs the question - why.

-Why would a seemingly happy 21 year old woman from rural Indiana, with her entire adult life ahead of her, take said life 200 miles away, and without explanation?
-And was she alone that last night?
+Why would a seemingly happy 21 year old woman from rural Indiana, with her entire adult life ahead of her, take that life, 200 miles from home, alone, and without explanation?